finos/common-domain-model/README.rst

 The CDM Governance
 ------------------

+The CDM governance framework regulates the development of the CDM standard in open source.
 The CDM governance framework is articulated around three Committees:

 #.
-The *CDM Executive Committee* is responsible for setting the strategy, promoting adoption of the standard and overseeing the activity of the Working Groups and the Architecture & Review Committee.
-#.
 The *CDM Working Group(s)* are responsible for developing the CDM standard.
 #.
-The *CDM Architecture and Review Committee* is responsible for developing the technical and modelling guidelines and for vetting the changes proposed by the Working Groups.
+The *CDM Architecture and Review Committee* is responsible for developing the operating guidelines and for vetting the changes proposed by the Working Groups.
+The operating guidelines specify the CDM technical and modelling guidelines and the way the CDM changes and extensions proposed by the Working Groups are reviewed and approved by the Architecture & Review Committee.
+#.
+The *CDM Executive Committee* is responsible for setting the strategy, promoting adoption of the standard and overseeing the activity of the Working Groups and the Architecture & Review Committee.

+Proposals for amendment to the CDM can be created upon the initiative of members of a Committee or by any users of CDM within the community who are not a current Committee member.
+In each case, a proposal, which may or may not include code, must be developed in line with the operating guidelines and submitted to ISDA staff and the Architecture & Review Committee for approval.
+In some cases, a proposal may require a Working Group to be established for the purpose of developing the proposal.

 .. |Codefresh build status| image:: https://g.codefresh.io/api/badges/pipeline/regnosysops/REGnosys%2Frosetta-cdm%2Frosetta-cdm?branch=master&key=eyJhbGciOiJIUzI1NiJ9.NWE1N2EyYTlmM2JiOTMwMDAxNDRiODMz.ZDeqVUhB-oMlbZGj4tfEiOg0cy6azXaBvoxoeidyL0g&type=cf-1